shadadu/hackathon_space_effector/README.md

 # Platform
 Currently development is on a Apple Silicon with Docker containerization for our research and benchmarking.
 Better performance (and possibly less boilerplate) would be achieved with Linux
 Ubuntu since Ros and MoveIt are not fully supported on Mac, but fully-supported on Ubuntu.
-After benchmarking, the goal would be a migration to an Ubuntu VM.
+RViz and Gazebo are unstable in the MacOS environment, so for now, object location, robot arm locations, trajectory and time point rollouts, proximity thresholds are being used to compute intercepts and success of trajectory planning.
+After the Deep Galerkin Method(DGM) NN training and inference pipelines have been benchmarked satisfactorily, we would migrate to an Ubuntu VM where visualizations are better supported.

 # Coding Assistance
 ChaptGPT 5.2+